jhelsby/jlox-notes/sections/8_resolving-and-binding.md

     * Note that `scopes` only contains our local scopes, not the global scope.
 So if we don't find `expr`, we don't store anything - our interpreter will just assume it must be in the global scope instead.

+* We'll implement the `Interpreter.resolve` method later.
+Rest assured that it just stores the number of hops in the interpreter in some sensible way.

 * You may be wondering why we're using the parameter `Expr expr` instead of `Expr.Variable varExpr`, like in `visitVariableExpr`.

   The reason is that we'll reuse this method to resolve functions, and classes (including `this` and `super`).

-* We'll implement the `Interpreter.resolve` method later.
-Rest assured that it just stores the number of hops in some sensible way.